OlympusDAO-Education/Documentation/using-the-website/bonds.md

 **Balance** is your balance of SLP tokens.
 This is the asset used to create a bond.

-**Bond Price** is the price of OHM through bonds.
-You can calculate the bond price as:
+**Bond Price** is the price of OHM you get from bonding.
+You can calculate the bond price using the following formulae:

-\(Value of your SLP token / OHM you'll get from the bond\).
+- SLP Bond: \(Value of your SLP token / OHM you'll get from bonding\)
+- DAI Bond: \(Value of your DAI token / OHM you'll get from bonding\)

 **Market Price** is the market price of OHM.

-**You Will Get** tells you how many OHM you will get from bonding the chosen amount of SLP.
+**You Will Get** tells you how many OHM you will get from bonding the chosen amount of SLP or DAI tokens.

-**Debt Ratio** is the total amount of OHM created from bonds that have yet to pay out.
-The debt ratio is \(OHM created from unredeemed bonds / OHM total supply\).
+**Debt Ratio** measures the total amount of OHM created from bonds that have yet to pay out.
+The debt ratio is calculated differently for SLP bond and DAI bond:

+- SLP Bond: \(OHM created from unredeemed bonds / OHM total supply\)
+- DAI Bond: \(OHM created from unredeemed bonds / OHM circulating supply\)

-**Vesting Term** is the length that a bond takes to fully redeem.
-This number is in blocks.
+**Vesting Term** measures the period a bond takes to fully redeem.
+This number is in Ethereum blocks.
 33110 blocks is approximately 5 days or 15 epochs.

 **Discount** is the difference between the bond price and the market price.
-In the photo above, bonding would give you a 10.63% discount versus buying on the market at that same moment.
+In the photo above, bonding would give you a 10.63% discount versus buying the same amount of OHM from the market.